Shaping Tomorrow’s Railways

 - Using high speed rail construction to deliver social benefits

-High Speed 2 will link London, Birmingham, Manchester, Nottingham, Sheffield and Leeds and beyond to Newcastle, Glasgow and Edinburgh using the existing network and will be fully open by 2033.
-There will also be a link across London so trains can run though to HS1 and Europe.
+High Speed 2 will link London, Birmingham, Manchester, Nottingham, Sheffield and Leeds and services will continue beyond to Newcastle, Glasgow and Edinburgh using the existing network.
+HS2 will be fully open by 2033.

 The Scottish Government is looking at the best way to accommodate HS2 services from 2026 and is looking at new alignments allowing faster access to Glasgow and Edinburgh.
 And options for the extension of HS2 north of Manchester and Leeds are also under consideration though a joint study between the UK and Scottish Governments.